Typehuman/SSEMMI/CONTRIBUTING.md

 ### Integrate SSEMMI with your website
 These steps can be undertaken once your account has been approved.
-1. Go to the [project website](https://acartia.io) and click on Login
+1. Go to the [Acartia project website](https://acartia.io) and click on Login
 2. Enter your email and password and click 'login'
 3. You will see two sections; **Contributor Profile** and **Your Active Tokens**.
 You can add your information to Contributor Profile now, or alternatively update it later.